ContextMapper/contextmapper.github.io/_docs/modeling-tools/rapid-ooad.md

 }
 ```

-In addition, it is possible to specify multiple interactions in one use case or user story:
+It is also possible to specify multiple features or interactions in one use case or user story:

  ```text
 UserStory US1_Example {